BenjaminRathman/PgTechnicalAssessment/README.md

 # Prometheus Group - Technical Assessment

-This is Benjamin Rathman's Solution to the Prometheus Group's Technical Assessment
+This is Benjamin Rathman's solution to the Prometheus Group's Technical Assessment

 This project uses .NET 8 and a Alpha Vantage free API key that
 - Calls the Alpha Vantage `TIME_SERIES_INTRADAY` endpoint